 Over the past decade, I’ve managed to sell a lot of properties without the assistance of a real estate agent.
-These were properties I owned and was selling in my limited capacity as a real estate investor.
+These were properties I owned and selling in my limited capacity as a real estate investor.

 When you wrap your mind around these ideas, you will start selling properties faster than you ever thought possible.